ggssh/awesome-stars/README.md

 ## OCaml

+- [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
+Find bug variants with patterns that look like source code.
 - [mukul-rathi/bolt](https://github.com/mukul-rathi/bolt) - Bolt is a language with in-built data-race freedom!

 ## Others

+- [loongson-community/areweloongyet](https://github.com/loongson-community/areweloongyet) - 我们龙了吗？一站式跟踪 LoongArch 的上游生态建设。 Are we Loong yet?
+Follow all LoongArch upstream efforts in one site.
 - [maemual/raft-zh_cn](https://github.com/maemual/raft-zh_cn) - Raft一致性算法论文的中文翻译
 - [riscvarchive/riscv-cores-list](https://github.com/riscvarchive/riscv-cores-list) - RISC-V Cores, SoC platforms and SoCs
 - [QQxiaoming/quard_star_tutorial](https://github.com/QQxiaoming/quard_star_tutorial) - This project aims to build an Embedded Linux System, in order to analyze the chip from the power-on execution of the first instruction to the entire system running, based on qemu simulator development